Cherylngo/cherylngo.github.io/PSBA/index.md

 ---
-title: Course: Probability and Statistics for Business Analytics
+Course: Course: Probability and Statistics for Business Analytics
+Instructor: Professor Aaron Koehl
-description: Spring 2019
+Semester: Spring 2019
 ---

 ## Probability and Statistics for Business Analytics